What is a Naming Ceremony?

 Transgender people usually permanently change their name once they have reached the stage in their transition where they are living full-time as the gender which matches their gender identity.

 What a fabulous opportunity to celebrate that with friends and family in a Naming Ceremony.

 Are you remarrying or have you remarried and have children from both relationships?
-A Naming ceremony would be lovely to bring all the children together, make them all feel part of the new family.
+A Naming ceremony or Welcome to the family ceremony would be lovely to bring all the children together, make them all feel part of the new family.